Skip to content

 Once you've read this, you may continue to the next page.

 Other modchips, such as Hwfly or Instinct-NX are not assisted with except for the flashing of open source firmware to Hwfly and SX based modchips.
 The reason for this is because Hwfly and Instinct-NX are derivatives of SX series modchips, also referred to as "clones".
 SX series modchips were produced by TX (Team Xecuter) and they were part of the reason why Switch modchips have the bad reputation they have.
-Next to that, TX are also responsible for the creation of Hwfly and Instinct-NX modchips (or continuation of SX series modchips).
-They also use closed source microcontrollers, board designs and use poor quality board components.
+Besides that, TX are also responsible for the creation of Hwfly and Instinct-NX modchips (or continuation of SX series modchips).
+They also use closed source microcontrollers, board designs and use poor quality board components which in return cause unreliable behavior and quick hardware malfunction over time.

 Continue to Modchip variants